dxos/esbuild-server/README.md

 ## Storybook

-esbuild-server stories are compatible with storybook format, although only the very minimal features are supported.
+`esbuild-server` stories are compatible with storybook format, although only the very minimal features are currently supported.

 To render a storybook run the following command (replacing with your glob for stories).